Dublin is perfect for a city break.

 For those eager for fun, it is said to be almost impossible to find a route through the city that does not have a pub.

-The most famous is the Temple Bar where you can enjoy a pint (~ 500-600 ml), a snack and feel the true Irish pub atmosphere: traditional Irish music, national sports on TV and people with a smile on the lips and excited to tell stories.
+The most famous in Dublin is the Temple Bar where you can enjoy a pint (~ 500-600 ml), a snack and feel the true Irish pub atmosphere: traditional Irish music, national sports on TV and people with a smile on the lips and excited to tell stories.
 Beer lovers or even curious people have to visit The Guinness Brewery.

 Here we learned about the whole process of brewing, how to taste, but also how to properly pour a pint of beer.
 Perfect pour takes place in two stages, lasting 119.5 seconds.
 Which we then enjoyed at the top-floor bar and that offered a 360-degree view of the city.